PHorg Logo

 With the Grand Hotel (left), the Monadnock Building (right), and Lotta's Fountain (foreground).

-By then the Palace's top two floors had been converted into large apartments for permanent residents.
+By then The Palace's top two floors had been converted into large apartments for permanent residents.

 Market Street frontage 18802